 Table of Contents

-In Ancient Egypt, the soul was considered to be a compendium of different parts, just as a body is made up of different parts.
+In Ancient Egypt, what we call the soul was considered to be a compendium of different parts, just as a body is made up of different parts.
 Each one of the parts of the soul had its role and its function.
-The Ka was one of the parts of the soul, it’s vital essence, which marked the moment of death when it left the body.
+The Ka was one of such parts, its vital essence, which marked the moment of death when it left the body.

 What Was the Ka?

-The Ka represented the concept of the vital essence in humans but also in other creatures.
+The Ka is usually thought to represent the concept of the vital essence in humans but also in other creatures.
 In other words, where there was Ka, there was life.
-However, it was only one aspect of the soul.
+However, it was only one aspect of the person.
 Some of the other aspects of a person’s soul and personality included: